aslpavel/surf-n-term/README.md

 ```

 ### Used by
-- you should checkout my [sweep](https://github.com/aslpavel/sweep-rs) program to interactively filtter through list of items
+- you should checkout my [sweep](https://github.com/aslpavel/sweep-rs) program to interactively filter through list of items